What is a Joint Venture? How do you form one? We’ll go over the basics, and help you decide whether forming a JV is the right move for you.

 A Joint Venture is formed when two or more businesses agree to work together, sharing resources and profits.

 Typically, businesses form a joint venture agreement to pursue a specific project.
 When they do, they keep doing their things on the side.

 Example: Let’s say you’re a baker, and your friend runs a bike courier company.
-You form a joint venture—Donuts on Wheels, a bicycle-powered doughnut cart.
+You form a joint venture—Donuts on Wheels, a bicycle-powered donut cart.

 Reasons to form a Joint Venture Agreement

-There are three (sometimes overlapping reasons) businesses form joint ventures.
+There are three (sometimes overlapping reasons) for businesses to form joint ventures.